 Digital Payments & Fintech · Bolivia

-Fintech & digital payments rules in Bolivia (2026)
+Fintech & payments regulation in Bolivia (2026)

 Bolivia shaded by its digital payments & fintech status

 Bolivia has an in-force licensing regime for digital payments and fintech.
 Mobile-payment companies (ESPM) and electronic-card administrators (EATE) issuing electronic payment instruments are licensed and supervised by ASFI under the Financial Services Law (Ley 393), while the BCB operates a mandatory interoperable QR rail.
-In May 2025 the government enacted Decreto Supremo 5384, creating a dedicated 'Empresa de Tecnología Financiera' (ETF) licence — covering payments, blockchain, tokenized and virtual assets — that requires a constitution permit and operating licence from ASFI, with a regulatory sandbox and an adaptation deadline for existing fintechs.
+In May 2025 the government enacted Decreto Supremo 5384, creating a dedicated 'Empresa de Tecnología Financiera' (ETF) licence, covering payments, blockchain, tokenized and virtual assets, that requires a constitution permit and operating licence from ASFI, with a regulatory sandbox and an adaptation deadline for existing fintechs.

 Key points